genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/15_dynamic_layout.md

 `;
 ```

-You should now have a page looking similar to the one show [here](#declarative-api).
+You should now have a page looking similar to the one shown [here](#declarative-api).

 ### Registration prefix

-The components `<foundation-layout>`, `<foundation-layout-region>`, and `<foundation-layout-item>` are all registered with the design system you're using in the app, which requires you to prefix the components in the html with the prefix of the design system.
+The components `<foundation-layout>`, `<foundation-layout-region>`, and `<foundation-layout-item>` are all registered with the design system you're using in the app, which requires you to prefix the components in the HTML with the prefix of the design system.

 This is why in the [previous example](#add-the-layout-to-the-home-template) the components are `<zero-layout>`, `<zero-layout-region>`, and `<zero-layout-item>` - because this seed is using the `zero` design system.

 ## JavaScript API

-Now we are going to look at some of the dynamic interactions which are available via the layout's JavaScript API.
-In this example we are going to setup the component to autosave the layout as the user interacts with it, and add a button to reset the layout.
+Now we are going to look at some of the dynamic interactions that are available via the layout's JavaScript API.
+In this example, we are going to:

+- set up the component to autosave the layout as the user interacts with it
+- add a button to reset the layout

 To see what else you can do with the JavaScript API, see the main documentation linked in the [conclusion](#conclusion) section, and the [API documentation here](../../04_web/10_dynamic-layout/docs/api/foundation-layout.foundationlayout.md/#methods).

 ### Autosaving layout

-It is trivial to get the layout to autosave as the user changes it.
+It is easy to get the layout to autosave as the user changes it.
 Add a key under the `auto-save-key` attribute and the layout will take care of the rest.
-Ensure that the key you use is unique so it doesn't clash with any other saved layouts.
+Ensure that the key you use is unique, so it doesn't clash with any other saved layouts.

 ```html {1} title='home.template.ts'
 <zero-layout auto-save-key="tutorial-app-layout-key">